C4-Free Subgraphs of the Hypercubes Q6, Q7, and Q8: Odd Squares, Fully Frustrated Models, and Computational Structure: Introduction

 \begin{theorem} \begin{enumerate}[label=(\roman*)] \item $\ex(Q_7,C_4)\ge304$. \item $\ex(Q_8,C_4)\ge680$. \end{enumerate} \end{theorem}

 Both bounds are realised by explicit constructions (supplementary files \texttt{q7\_edges\_304.jsonl} and \texttt{q8\_edges\_680.jsonl}).

 The paper is organised as follows.
 Section~\ref{sec:verify} describes the $C_4$ enumeration and verification procedure used throughout.
 Sections~\ref{sec:q7}--\ref{sec:q8} present the $Q_7$ and $Q_8$ constructions.
-Section~\ref{sec:structure} gives the structural classification of the $Q_7$ solutions into 20 types.
+Section~\ref{sec:structure} classifies the $19\,866$ $Q_7$ solutions found by their dimension profiles, yielding exactly 20 types.
 Section~\ref{sec:method} describes the two-phase simulated annealing algorithm.
 Section~\ref{sec:q6} reproduces the exact value $\ex(Q_6,C_4)=132$ via ILP.
 Section~\ref{sec:open} lists open problems.